-Angiotensin-converting enzyme (ACE) inhibitors are drugs that are mainly used to treat high blood pressure and congestive heart failure.
-These agents are also useful in patients with diabetic kidney damage.
+Angiotensin-converting enzyme (ACE) inhibitors are drugs mainly used to treat high blood pressure and congestive heart failure.
+Further examples of conditions that are treated with these drugs include the following:

 Bradykinin is inactivated in circulating blood and eliminated completely by passage through the pulmonary circulation.
 Angiotensin I is also eliminated at this point due to its conversion to angiotensin II.
 This bradykinin inactivation and angiotensin I conversion was originally thought to be achieved by the same enzyme but further experiments by Ng and Vane in 1970 showed that the conversion of angiotensin I to angiotensin II is inhibited on passing through the pulmonary circulation.
 Peptide analogues were used by David Cushman, Miguel Ondetti and colleagues to research the structure of ACE and this led to the development of the first orally-active ACE inhibitor captopril in 1975.